 In 2008, the District board approved the 2008 revision to the management program and submitted it to the Chief Engineer for consideration and approval.
 Unfortunately, the District has been waiting on action since that time.

 In an effort to continue to move forward, the District has recently reviewed and revised the management program.
 The District board approved the revised management program to be submitted to the Chief Engineer for consideration and approval in October's board meeting.
 This program was submitted to the Chief Engineer on October 12, 2018.
-Following the Chief Engineers review and approval, the District will hold a public hearing in accordance with K.S.A.
-82a-1029.
+On January 02, 2019, the Chief Engineer approved the revised program.
+The District will hold a public hearing in accordance with K.S.A.
+82a-1029 in February.

 A copy of the proposed plan is available for inspection in the office of the groundwater management district and on this webpage.
 Per K.S.A 82a-1029, any person desiring to be heard in this matter must file with the GMD 5 board at the district office a written statement of his or her intent to appear and a summary of the testimony he or she intends to present, in duplicate, at least 5-days in advance of the hearing date.

 A copy of the legal notice for the public hearing is posted to this page as well.
 The public hearing will be:

 What: Public hearing on the state-approved Revised Management Program

 Where: Stafford County Annex (210 E. Third Ave, St John, KS)